TheIronDev/webrtc-sandbox/README.md

 Source
 https://forums.aws.amazon.com/thread.jspa?messageID=586894

-The reason the existing solution doesn't work is because any deployments (like `eb deploy ___`) would cause the proxy config to reset.
+The reason the existing solution does not work is because any deployments (i.e.
+`eb deploy ___`) would cause the proxy config to reset.
 By using a `config` file, it operates as a hook to update the nginx config.

+### Video wasn't displaying, but offer/answers were sent.

+There's a very wide variety of reasons why this may occur.
+Things may magically start working if you simply include adapterjs.
+Its also worth creating DataChannels to see if messages are sent back and forth.

 ## Development and forking